 Applicants from India: If you attended a college "affiliated to" an Indian university, list the name of the major university, NOT the college (i.e., University of Mumbai).

 Graduate Record Exam Scores: You will also need to provide a copy of your GRE scores.
-The Odum School of Ecology normally requires at least a 1200 verbal + quantitative score although there is some flexibility if an applicant has extensive research experience and/or particularly strong letters of recommendation.
+The Odum School of Ecology competitive verbal and quantitative GRE scores although there is some flexibility if an applicant has extensive research experience and/or particularly strong letters of recommendation.
 ETS can send official test scores directly to the Graduate School by using an Institutional Code of 5813; no departmental code is required.

 Letters of Recommendation: Three letters of recommendation must be submitted using the online recommendation form from the Graduate School: you must provide a valid e-mail address for each recommender.
 Please make sure that your recommenders have indicated that they are willing to fill out a reference form for you in advance.
 Also keep in mind that it is your responsibility to ensure that your recommender has submitted the form by the appropriate deadline.
 Your recommender will receive an email notification with login information upon your final submission of this application.